shubhanshusingh/exemplar-prompt-hub/README.md

 console.log(renderedPrompt);
 // Output: Hello John!
 Welcome to Exemplar Prompt Hub.
 Your role is Developer.
 Your department is Engineering.
 ```

+For more advanced examples including control structures, macros, and React integration, refer to the example files mentioned above.

 ### Best Practices